Skip to Content

 What Is Hyperactivity?

-Hyperactivity is characterized by excessive fidgeting, tapping, talking, or moving around, even in situations where it is inappropriate.
-Adult hyperactivity can take the form of excessive talking or extreme agitation.
+Hyperactivity is characterised by excessive fidgeting, tapping, talking, or moving around, even in situations where it is inappropriate.

 ADHD makes you inattentive and impulsive.
 It is typically detected as a child.
 However, some patients might get their initial diagnosis as adults.